 AKC S.T.A.R.
-Puppy Program is the official AKC program designed to get puppies and their owners off to a great start.
+Puppy Program is the AKC program designed to get puppies and their owners off to a great start.
 AKC S.T.A.R.
 Puppy requires that owners attend a basic training course with their puppies.
 All dogs need the necessary components of the program including Socialization, Training, Activity, and a Responsible owner.
-It is lead by an AKC Canine Good Citizen Evaluator.

 The AKC S.T.A.R.
 Puppy® Program is a noncompetitive activity that is open to all dogs, including purebreds and mixed breeds.
 Dogs who pass all items on the AKC S.T.A.R.
 Puppy Test will be listed in the AKC S.T.A.R.
 Puppy records.
 AKC S.T.A.R.
 Puppy is not a title.
 It is an award and therefore, it will not show up on an AKC registered dog’s title record.

 AKC S.T.A.R.
 Puppy is really about puppy owners.
 Knowing that a large percentage of dogs who are relinquished to shelters are dogs that have never received formal training, we want to do our part to encourage owners to take their puppies to a puppy class.
 AKC S.T.A.R.
 Puppy provides an attractive incentive package for owners who take the time to attend a puppy class.
 Incentives for owners include: a beautiful, frameable certificate, listing on the AKC S.T.A.R.
 Puppy database, an AKC Puppy Handbook that describes the basics in raising a puppy, a discount to enroll in Companion Animal Recovery Corporation, and the ongoing monthly newsletter.
 This newsletter includes training tips and up-to-date information every dog owner needs to know.
 Our goal is to help puppy owners continue to learn about their dogs long beyond puppyhood.